kri-pa08/Animated-Coffee-Shop-Website/README.md

-Animedcoffee shop website with HTML CSS and JavaScript
+Animadcoffee shop website with HTML CSS and JavaScript